guardian/support-frontend/support-lambdas/stripe-intent/README.md

 # Stripe Intent lambda plus API gateway

+This lambda creates Stripe [SetupIntents](https://stripe.com/docs/api/setup_intents) for creating recurring payments.

+It is invoked by the `support-frontend` backend.

-This lambda just waits for a request, then loads the support-worker config for stripe, and gets a setup intent id for the relevant stripe account.
+It loads the support-workers config for Stripe, and gets a setup intent id for the relevant stripe account.

 It is a lambda because it doesn't need a whole auto scaling group,